-The Animazombs journey has certainly been an interesting one - and whether you're completely new to the story, or have enjoyed various parts of the journey with me, this collection is just to show the detail and time that has gone into making my little world, acting almost as a living diary for everything that's happened thus far!
+My Animazombs journey has been pretty interesting - so whether you're completely new here, or have enjoyed various parts of it already, this page/collection is to show what has gone into creating my little world - consider it almost a living diary for everything that's happened thus far!

 The first official logo of the Animazombs